eugenschindler/test-sprinkler-system-agiledev-2025/README.md

 [![Open in Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?repo=eugenschindler/test-sprinkler-system-agiledev-2025)

-In Codespaces, select VSCode as IDE and Standard resources (up to 4 cores, 8 GB RAM, 30 GB storage).

-The application (main.py entrypoint) is immediately run as part of starting the workspace.
+In Codespaces, select 2 cores.

+Once the project is setup and build automatically, you can run the application by typing in the terminal: `python main.py`

 You can from there try the following:

 1. Go through the turns of the simulation (type in values until you choose `y` when asked to stop the simulation)
 2. Preview the generated HTML report: